RxLaboratory/Ramses/src-docs/docs/pipeline/planning.md

 !!! warning
     **Ramses is still under active development**, and this documentation is still being written.

+    We strongly invite you to read the [changelog](../changelog.md) to know what's going on, and especially to have a look at the [known issues](../changelog.md).

 As *Ramses* is able to (automatically) estimate the time needed for the production of the individual **assets** and **shots**, it can help you plan the production, and keep track of the **time needed** to produce any project.

 At the **step** level, **default estimations** can be set to be used on shots and assets, depending on the difficulty of their productions.
 Then, each individual **estimation** can be customized for a finer evaluation of the time needed for the production.